Kingdom Animalia (Animals)

 — USA; NC, TN(2)

 This genus was moved from Amaurobiidae in 2011.
+Although these spiders have been placed in a cribellate family, they do not have a cribellum.

-how to know the spiders gives these few distinctions: Coras has robust chelicerae and the anterior median eyes usually larger than the anterior laterals.
+How to Know the Spiders gives these few distinctions: Coras has robust chelicerae and the anterior median eyes usually larger than the anterior laterals.
 Tegenaria does not have robust chelicerae, anterior median eyes not larger than the laterals(usually smaller), posterior median eyes are very little smaller than the posterior laterals, and the posterior eye row is slightly procurved.

 |1.||Spiders of North America: An Identification Manual|